AnteDev00/Custom-HashMap/README.md

 # Custom C++ Hashmap

-My attempt at creating fast hashmap implementation (with a doubly linked list), offering efficient key-value storage and retrieval.
+My attempt at creating fast hashmap class (with a doubly linked list class), offering efficient key-value storage and retrieval.

 Developed in VS 2022.